longclawshop/longclaw/docs/usage/basket.rst

 ``<api_prefix>/basket/count/``
   get total number of items in the basket

-All basket items can be deleted using the ``longclaw.longclawbasket.utils.destroy_basket`` function.
+All basket items can be deleted using the ``longclaw.basket.utils.destroy_basket`` function.
 When an order is successfully placed, the basket will be automatically destroyed.

 .. note:: Longclaw does not automatically clean up abandoned baskets.
 This can occur when a session ends